 October 29, 1904

-It is reported that Robert Outcault used Roger Cushman Clark as the model to create Buster Brown.
+It is reported that Richard Outcault used Roger Cushman Clark as the model to create Buster Brown.

 Buster Brown is adapted for a stage play.

 Buster Brown mania is at an all-time high.

 June 28, 1906

 By now Richard Outcault is considered the world’s highest paid artist.